Schuylkill Township, Chester County, Pennsylvania: Education

+Primary education

-Phoenixville Area School District operates public schools.
-There is an elementary school (Schuylkill Elementary) based in the township, but for secondary education, the students are transported to Phoenixville.
+Phoenixville Area School District is the zoned school district of the township.
+There is an elementary school (Schuylkill Elementary) based in the township, but for secondary education, the students are transported to Phoenixville borough.

+Colleges and universities

-Part of the Valley Forge Christian College's campus, formerly the location of the Valley Forge General Hospital, is located in Schuylkill Township.
+Part of the University of Valley Forge's campus, formerly the location of the Valley Forge General Hospital, is located in Schuylkill Township.
 The other part is located in Charlestown Township.
 The campus straddles the township line.

 Transportation

 As of 2019, there were 56.79 mi of public roads in Schuylkill Township, of which 15.60 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 41.19 mi were maintained by the township.

-Pennsylvania Route 23, Pennsylvania Route 29 and Pennsylvania Route 113 are the numbered roads serving Schuylkill Township.
+Pennsylvania Route 23, Pennsylvania Route 29, and Pennsylvania Route 113 are the numbered roads serving Schuylkill Township.
 PA 23 follows Valley Forge Road and Schuylkill Road along a northwest-southeast alignment across the northern and eastern portions of the township.
 PA 29 follows West Chester State Road along a southwest-to-northeast alignment across the southwestern portion of the township.
-Finally, PA 113 follows Kimberton Road along a southwest-northeast alignment through the northwestern corner of the township.
+PA 113 follows Kimberton Road along a southwest-northeast alignment through the northwestern corner of the township.